openrails/openrails/Source/Documentation/Manual/cabs.rst

   ``CLOCK:1:15:CLOCKS``.
 This will draw the second clock with 15mm font dimension, with the ``CLOCKS.ACE`` file in ``CABVIEW3D`` containing the font.
 If no ace is specified, the default will be used.
 - Mirrors and doors can be operated from 3D cabs.
-Names to be used are ``LEFTDOOR``, ``RIGHTDOOR`` and ``MIRRORS``.
+The names used are ``LEFTDOOR``, ``RIGHTDOOR`` and ``MIRRORS``.

 A demo trainset with a 3Dcab, that may be useful for developers, can be